reacton-js/creaton/README.md

 hello.$state.message = 'Web Components'
 ```

-To update the component content based on the new state, the special method *$update()* is used, as shown below:
+To update the component content based on the new state, the special method *$update()* is used, for example:

 ```
 hello.$update()